 The Tibet House was founded in 1965 by His Holiness the Dalai Lama to preserve and disseminate Tibet’s unique cultural heritage and provide a center for Tibetan and Buddhist studies.

-It has since widened its horizons.
-Tibet House offers research and translation projects and hosts lectures, organizes conferences, exhibitions, film shows, and festivals.
+Since then, it has widened its horizons.
+Tibet House offers research and translation projects, hosts lectures, and organizes conferences, exhibitions, film shows, and festivals.

 They also focus on Indian and Tibetan Buddhist history, religion, philosophy, art, literature, and culture and bear witness to the Tibetan people’s vital and evolving heritage.

-Tibet House conducts various short-term Tibetan language courses in Delhi to promote India’s Tibetan language and culture.
+Tibet House conducts short-term Tibetan language courses in Delhi to promote India’s Tibetan language and culture.

 Website – Link